‘Like. Comment. Kill.’

 Friend Request – aka Unfriend – is a 2016 English-language German supernatural horror film directed by Simon Verhoeven from a screenplay co-written with Matthew Ballen and Philip Koch.
 It stars Alycia Debnam-Carey, William Moseley and Connor Paolo.

-The film is a German version of the 2014 American horror movie Unfriended, produced by Blumhouse.
+The film is a German take on the 2014 American horror movie Unfriended, produced by Blumhouse.

 Laura is one of the most popular students in college and enjoys her life and family.
 She is active on social networks and especially likes sharing things about herself with over 800 of her friends on Facebook.